Focused on Safety

 Safety is the most important aspect of your climb.

 The truth is every single year, climbers die on Mount Kilimanjaro.
 Due to its extreme altitude, climbing Kilimanjaro can be quite dangerous if one is not properly monitored and treated.
-At Peak Planet, we are focused on safety.
-We understand that first and foremost, it is our main responsibility to keep all of our clients out of harm’s way.
+Above all, at Peak Planet, we are focused on safety of each and every client.
+We understand that first and foremost, it is our main responsibility to keep everyone out of harm’s way.

 - Our guides are certified Wilderness First Responders (WFR)

 - Our training and safety program was developed by IFREMMONT, a European-based high altitude medical training organization

 - We have established protocols for handling emergencies on the mountain